jdebloat/jshrink/experiment_resources/README.txt

 Once the experiment script has finished running, please run "reset_work_list.sh" to clean the projects in "sample-projects" (the projects must be "cleaned" before any other experiments are run again!).

+All the experiments may be run via execution of the "replicate_experiments.sh" script.